 Conditions of Entry:

 - Birth certificates are NOT required to accompany entry forms, however all competitors MUST take their Birth Certificate with them to the Show for inspection if required.

-- Riders must complete the RAS rider nomination form and PCA NSW Horse ID form for all disciplines, these forms must be signed by your Zone Chief Instructor
+- Riders must complete the PCA NSW Horse ID form for all disciplines, these forms must be signed by your Zone Chief Instructor

-- Payment must be made either via credit card or one Zone/Area cheque made out to the RAS NSW (no personal cheques will be accepted)
+- Nominations will be online and updated by the Zone or Area Manager, payments will be available via credit card or one Zone/Area cheque made out to the RAS NSW (no personal cheques will be accepted)

-- Rider forms must be completed fully including horse microchip number, your horse must be registered with the Australian Animal Registry, RAS membership (rider, not parents), forms which are not completed correctly will be returned to the zone/area and may miss the closing date
+- Horses full name, horse microchip number (all horses must be microchipped) and registered with the Australian Animal Registry. riders with incompleted details will be returned to the zone/area and may miss the closing date

 - Riders must indicate bump in and bump out times and these may not change unless previously organised via your Team Manager

 - Riders may indicate that they wish to be allocated loft accommodation directly with the RAS, please note that this accommodation is strictly limited with only 3 people allowed per loft.
 This means that parents who are not Team Managers will need to make other accommodation arrangements.